Brian Quinn (comedian): Impractical Jokers and other television shows

 Impractical Jokers premiered on December 15, 2011, on TruTV.
 The first season was watched by over 32 million viewers.
-The show quickly became the most popular series on TruTV, and has boosted Quinn into the public eye.
+The show quickly became the most popular series on TruTV, and boosted Quinn into the public eye.
+During the first two seasons of Impractical Jokers Quinn also continued working as a firefighter, however in 2013 he took a leave of absence and focused all his time on the show.
+He later recalled in an interview with Forbes Magazine "We shot the pilot in 2010 and shot the season through 2011, so for the first two years of the show, I was still working in the firehouse, which was very difficult to do—shooting a TV show more than 40 hours a week, The fire department commitment was 48 hours a week at least, and that's before you get into overtime or covering for guys who aren't working.
+So, the first two years of the show were difficult.
+It was the firehouse and the TV show, so I had to take a leave of absence when we got picked up for Season 3."

-Quinn has been doing Impractical Jokers performance’s (live comedy tours) since 2012.
+Quinn has been doing Impractical Jokers performances (live comedy tours) since 2012.

 Quinn had a cameo in the first episode of the second season of 12 Monkeys, which first aired in the US on April 18, 2016.

-In 2017 Quinn played Austin in the film Victor Crowley.
+In 2017, Quinn played Austin in the film Victor Crowley.

-In October 2019, Quinn, along with the other members of The Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".
+In October 2019, Quinn, along with the other members of the Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".

-Quinn was in the 6th episode of Tacoma F.D., 'Full Moon Fever', released May 2, 2019.
+Quinn was in the 6th episode of Tacoma FD, 'Full Moon Fever', released on May 2, 2019.

 Impractical Jokers: The Movie was released on February 21, 2020.

-Quinn also had a cameo in the fourth episode of the second season of Star Trek: Picard, which first aired in the US on March 25, 2022.
+Quinn had a cameo in the fourth episode of the second season of Star Trek: Picard, which first aired in the US on March 25, 2022.
 That same year Quinn also made a cameo in the film Clerks III.
+On the February 10, 2023, episode of AEW Rampage, Quinn and James Murray appeared in a segment where they were beaten down by Chris Jericho and the Jericho Appreciation Society.

 Quinn made a cameo in the film Screamboat which was released on April 2, 2025.

-He also served as the executive producer for the TV movie Foul play with Anthony Davis which was released in 2025.
+He was the executive producer of the TV movie Foul Play with Anthony Davis, which was released in 2025.